ON NATURAL MEDICINES

 The first task in in the preclinical phase is to

-find a promising compound and then to determine how much of the drug
+find by screening or design a promising compound and then to determine how much of the drug

 is needed to do the job.
 The necessary concentration is determined